 Have you visited our actual working 1880s homestead?
-Located along Homestead Ridge just off the Square, this quaint area of the park really is in all its glory during the Harvest Festival presented by Humana.
+Located along Homestead Ridge just off the Square, this quaint area of the park is an adventure in history.

 The original cabin built in 1843 by Levi Casey and later owned by the McHaffie Family along Swan Creek in eastern Taney County was donated to Silver Dollar City and reconstructed just in time for opening day of the park in 1960.
 The only stipulation was that it was to remain a working homestead and that promise still stands fast today.
 Guests who tour the authentic saddlebag cabin step back in time to when tiny houses were all there were and luxuries were few and far between.
 If it wasn't made at the homestead you didn't need it!